What is a Meningioma?

 Another treatment option for meningiomas may include radiosurgery.
 Radiosurgery is a noninvasive technique that uses high dose radiation targeted precisely to the tumor.
 Radiosurgery may be used in patients who are not operative candidates or with tumors that do not require immediate surgical decompression.
 The benefit of radiosurgery is that it does not require open brain surgery and therefore is not associated with the risks of an open procedure.
 Your neurosurgeon will review all your options along with associated risks and benefits of each.
 To learn more about surgical treatment for meningiomas, please click on the link below to visit our cranial procedure section.
 To learn more about radiosurgery for treatment of meningiomas, please visit the JD Lipani Radiosurgery Institute.

 At Princeton Neurological Surgery, Dr. Lipani is a board certified fellowship trained neurosurgeon in New Jersey and specialist in the treatment for meningioma.
-Dr. Lipani treats patients from around the world as well as locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth and Mercer Counties for meningioma.
+Dr. Lipani treats patients from around the world as well as locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth, Morris and Mercer Counties for meningioma.
 Dr. Lipani offers image guided brain surgery approaches and the latest in noninvasive radiosurgery procedures for meningioma treatment, tailored to the needs of each patient.
-For state-of-the-art meningioma treatment, or to learn about CyberKnife radiosurgery, call or email us to schedule a consultation at our offices in Hamilton, New Jersey or Bridgewater, New Jersey!
+For state-of-the-art meningioma treatment, or to learn about CyberKnife radiosurgery, call or email us to schedule a consultation at our offices in Hamilton, Bridgewater, or Morristown, New Jersey!